 The Trip 500 is sleek and light.
 It fits into my jeans’ front pocket, though it leaves an obvious bulge.
 It won’t function without two AA batteries, which drive the shutter, a surprisingly quiet winding motor, and the flash, which always fires and can’t be turned off.
 The fixed-focus, wide 28 mm lens is almost certainly made of plastic.
 The lens’s aperture and the shutter’s speed are anybody’s guess.

 I knew I wasn’t getting fine photographic equipment for my $19.99, but I was still disappointed with the photos my Trip 500 took.
-The corners were always dark and badly out of focus, while the centers were frequently washed out.
+The corners were always dark (vignetted) and badly out of focus, and the centers were usually washed out.
 The effect was much worse indoors under flash.
 Also, the colors seemed over-saturated to me.
 Today I realize that these are prized characteristics among lomographers, who love lo-fi photography.
 But then all I wanted was decent shots of my mission trip.
 If you’d like to read about the trip and see some of the photos I got then, click here.

-I used Fujicolor 200 on that trip.
+I used Fujicolor 200 on that Mexico trip.
 I always wondered if faster film would give better results.
 On the first day of spring this year, with record-breaking high temperatures in the mid 70s, I itched to get out and either ride my bike or take some pictures.
 Remembering my pocketable Trip 500, I decided to do both.
 I dug the camera out of the box of unloved cameras I keep under my bed, dropped some Fujifilm Superia X-tra 400 and fresh batteries into it, and headed out on my bicycle.

 Unfortunately, the faster film didn’t cure the vignetting and strong color saturation.
 This is the only photo in this series that I’ve left exactly as it was scanned from the negative, to show the effect.